noahjahn/docker-workshop/docs/python.md

 ## Try installing Django again

 We can try to install Django again.
-This time, we'll change the working directory and bind-mount volume to be a the user profile of the user we added to the Docker image so we know they'll have write access.
+This time, we'll change the working directory and bind-mount volume to be the user profile of the user we added to the Docker image, so we know they'll have write access.
 We also need to use our `pythontest` tag that we set when we built the image.

 ```shell
 docker run --rm -w /home/python/app -v ./:/home/python/app --entrypoint=pip --user $UID pythontest install Django
 ```

-Django is installed successfully now, so we should freeze these dependencies so their version can be tracked in source control.
+Django is installed successfully now, so we should freeze these dependencies, so their version can be tracked in source control.

 ```shell
 docker run --rm -w /home/python/app -v ./:/home/python/app --entrypoint=pip --user $UID pythontest freeze > requirements.txt
 ```

 After running that command, the `requirements.txt` file is still empty.
 This is because the installed dependencies did not persist between container runs.
 We'll need to make sure those persist so that we don't have to worry about installing each dependency every single time we run a command in the container.
 Pip is installing the dependencies to `/home/python/.local` and `/home/python/cache`.
-Both of those directories are outside of the `app` directory, so bind-mounting them in a parent directory might be a little strange.
+Both of those directories are outside the `app` directory, so bind-mounting them in a parent directory might be a little strange.
 This would be a great opportunity to use a docker volume.

 Here is the command for adding those two additional volumes, then install Django again: